 Verbal Reasoning Question Types

 The Verbal Reasoning measure contains three types of questions.
-Click on the links below to get a closer look at each, including sample questions with rationales.
+Click on the links below to get a closer look at each, including sample questions with explanations.